mollyscheitler/BAIS3250_Final_Project/README.md

 I used this Jupyter Notebook to outline initial anlysis for the project check in.
 I added univariate and bivariate descriptive statistics, hypothesis tests, and machine learning techniques to analyze my data.

 # **Final_Analysis**
+This is the Jupyter Notebook I utilized for the final overall project analysis.
+I included all intitial anlysis from the project check in here, but I also added in additional analysis questions and graphs, stats, etc. I am still working on finishing my final analysis.
+I need to add time series analyses and more statistics for my analysis questions.

 # **Project_Check_In_Slides**